 3. Low Birth Weight

-The low birth weight of the second child is one of the risks associated with Irish twins.
+The low birth weight of the second child is another risk associated with this phenomenon.
 This complication may occur due to prematurity.
 Another possibility is the lack of nutrition in the womb because the body hasn’t healed and replenished entirely from the previous birth.
 Another possible culprit is the folate deficiency, which one can overcome through the proper intake of nutrients and prenatal vitamins.
 However, it is recommended to take vitamins as a backup plan and not the other way around.

 4. Scarcity of Breastmilk

-Breastfeeding during pregnancy might lead to contractions due to the release of oxytocin in one’s body, and she may also witness her milk to dry up.
+Breastfeeding during pregnancy might lead to contractions due to the release of oxytocin in the woman’s body, and she may also witness her milk drying up.

 5. High Rate of Infant Mortality